 RASPBERRY LEAF TEA

 Raspberry leaf is a herbal extract that comes in the form of a tea (tastes a bit like Rosehip and Hibiscus) or tablets.
 You can get it from Health Food stores or online.
-It can be taken from 32 weeks in pregnancy.
+It can be taken from 32 weeks of pregnancy.
 It is supposed to help prepare the soft tissues around the birth canal through oxytocin-like properties which is why it is taken many weeks in advance, and thus helps shorten labour.
 It is also supposed to help with breastfeeding in the post-natal period.

 Probable efficacy: medium.
 There are studies that basically show it makes no difference whatever , but also does no harm!
-The NCT are happy to sell it though so it can’t hurt, but probably does nothing.
-There seem to be 2 camps on the breastfeeding issue: one says it helps, the other says avoid it but as this post is about labour and birth we’ll leave that for another day!
+The NCT are happy to sell it though so it can’t hurt but probably does nothing.
+There seem to be 2 camps on the breastfeeding issue: one says it helps, the other says to avoid it but as this post is about labour and birth we’ll leave that for another day!

 EVENING PRIMROSE OIL

 Evening primrose is oil made from the seeds of the evening primrose plant.
 It contains prostaglandins, the hormone associated with helping the cervix soften and ripen in preparation for labour.
 You can take it orally, and as a pessary, from 34 weeks and it is said to help get your uterus and vagina ready for birth.
 As it is also in oil form it can be used to aid perineal massage to help soften the vaginal tissues.